heesungjang/joseph-jang-md/posts/javascript-promise-object.md

 ## The bind Lifeline

 JavaScript's `bind()` method fixes the `this` problem by locking in what `this` should be, regardless of how the function gets called later.
-Think of it like putting a name tag on a function—no matter where that function ends up, it remembers who it belongs to.
+Think of it like putting a name tag on a function.
+No matter where that function ends up, it remembers who it belongs to.

 The party analogy works here: instead of spending all night correcting people who call you by the wrong name, you just wear a name tag. `bind()` is that name tag for functions.